 - If you’re not sure you’ll have a plug to charge your phone on a long journey, buy a cheap external battery pack on Amazon before you leave or you can find plenty to purchase in China.
 They’re cheap and they’ll give you an extra full battery or two.

 - Noise cancelling headphones (such as these awesome ones by Bose) are great on airplanes.
-They’re priceless on a China train.
+They’re priceless on a China train – I never leave home without mine!

 - When you get off the train and out of the station, you’re probably going to be mobbed by people yelling “taxi”!
 Ignore them (I just put headphones on and keep walking).

 - Every train station has a place for official taxis to wait and if you can’t find that just walk to the nearest major street and wait for one.
 The hawkers you meet will always charge you far more than you should pay and usually aren’t even legal.

 - Bring your own entertainment – download movies, take along a card deck or whatever else you like.
 You’re probably not going to like any movie that might be shown on the train – if there even is one.

 Conclusion | Ultimate China Train Guide 2018

-We’ve come to the end of our ultimate China train guide!
+We’ve come to the end of our ultimate China train guide for 2018!
 I trust you now feel confident to purchase your own tickets and jump on your train.
 Enjoy the China train experience during your travels here!

 Do you have any other questions you’d like to ask?
 Feel free to leave a message in the comment section below.